With a good posture the body is well-positioned and comfortable.

 Posture isn't static - we are constantly on the move, and a good posture means we can move well, free and unrestricted, through a full range of natural movement.

 Explore your range of movement, supported by your Base-Line muscles and feel for balance between left and right sides of the other main muscles of movement.

 The roll-down action was my go-to move as I focused on activating and extending my Base-Line.
 Do whatever feels right to you.
 The more you work with your main muscles the more progress you will make.

 Learning to use the right muscles brings an understanding of what a good posture is.
 The body feels strong and comfortable.
 Movement flows easily through a full range of natural movement.

-The position of the spine is commonly discussed when talking about posture, a "neutral" spine being the ideal to aim for.
+The position of the spine is commonly discussed in relation to a good posture, with a "neutral" spine position being the ideal.

 The nuchal and supraspinous ligaments that attach to the posterior (back) of the spine are also aligned.

 For a neutral spine, the rectus abdominis muscles need to be "long and strong", fully extended and taking the strain between pelvis and chest.
 If the rectus abdominis muscles are not fully utilised the lateral abdominal, psoas and other muscles of the lower back bear the burden which has negative effects on the positioning of the lumbar spine.

 The gluteus maximus positions the sacrum, linking the base of the spine to the pelvis.